xufooo/conference_assistant/README.md

-em, havent decied what to write, so let it be.
+em, havent decided what to write, so let it be.